 Is Regular Tap Water Safe In The Islands?

-Have you found yourself asking “Is regular tap water safe in the BVI?”
-We do not advise that you drink tap water.
+We do not advise that you drink tap water from the water tanks.
 Bottled water is widely available.

 What Is The Taxi Fare?